firecat53/keepmenu/README.rst

 - Enter database and keyfile if not entered into config.ini already.
 - Start typing to match entries.
 - Hit Enter immediately after dmenu opens ("`View/Type individual entries`") to switch modes to view and/or type the individual fields for the entry.
+If selected, the URL will open in the default browser instead of being typed.

 Tests
 -----